fly-apps/elixir_opentel_and_grafana/README.md

 dockerfile = "./Dockerfile"
 ```

-If you have deployed services to Fly.io before, you may be wondering why there is no `[[services]]` section.
+For those familiar with deploying services on Fly.io, they may wonder why there is no `[[services]]` section.
 The reason
-for this being that it is best to keep this service off of the public internet as only Grafana and the Phoenix
+is, we don't want this service accessible from the public internet.
+We only want it available internally on our network for Grafana and our Phoenix
-application need to communicate with it.
+application to communicate with.

 With that all in place, all that is left is to run `flyctl apps create YOUR-APP-tempo && flyctl deploy` in the directory
 with all of the files and Tempo should be deployed!

 With that going, let's deploy Grafana next.

 ### Grafana